 Recommendations for Executive Action

 DOT concurred with this recommendation.
-In February 2024, FHWA officials told GAO that they had developed a framework to document the maturity of STSFA road usage charge pilot elements, such as technology approaches, organizational design, enforcement strategies, and public engagement activities.
-The framework is also intended to help assess the scalability of these components.
-According to officials, FHWA is using the framework in its current round of independent pilot evaluations begun in 2023 and will include a scalability section in the individual and cross-cutting reports for these evaluations.
+In April 2024, GAO confirmed that FHWA developed criteria to assess the scalability of the STSFA pilot projects.
+Specifically, FHWA developed a framework to document the maturity of STSFA road usage charge pilot elements, and developed criteria to assess pilot project technology approaches, organizational design, enforcement strategies, and public engagement activities.
+The framework and accompanying criteria is intended to help assess the scalability of these components.
+According to officials, FHWA is applying the criteria as part of its current round of independent pilot evaluations and expected it will complete these evaluations later this year (2024).
 GAO will continue to monitor FHWA's implementation of this recommendation.